 - 1 teaspoon poppy seeds

-- In a bowl, whisk together all ingredients until fully combined.
-If your dressing is too tangy for you, add more honey to taste.
+- In a bowl, whisk together all ingredients until fully incorporated and smooth.
+If the dressing is too tangy, add more honey to taste.

 - Store in an airtight container in the refrigerator for up to one week.

 - For this recipe, I used one single serve container of Dannon Oikos Plain Greek Yogurt, but you are welcome to use whatever brand you prefer.
-One single serve container is currently about 2/3 of a cup in size.
-So If you have a bigger container, simply measure out 2/3 of a cup.
+One single serve container is currently about ⅔ cup in size, the perfect amount for this recipe.